baskarmib/CodeNewbieFriendlyCompanies/README.md

 5. Provides an environment to pair program until CodeNewbies are experienced to proceed on their own.

 Feel free to share your suggestions if there is any criteria that needs to be included.

+Bonus points if you are interested in providing a referral.